Connemara & Western Way – 7 Days

 - Day 7 / Depart

-- After a hearty breakfast you depart for home.
+After a hearty breakfast, you will depart for home.

 - 6 nights bed and breakfast

-- Connemara and Western Way walking Maps and waterproof route notes, route notes of the Western Way and trail checked my Christopher from Footfalls
+- Connemara and Western Way walking map guide and route notes, route notes of the Western Way and trail checked my Christopher from Footfalls

 - Details on restaurants and places of interest to visit along the way